FedeHide/tribute-page/README.md

 [![tribute-page-Screenshot.png](https://i.postimg.cc/JhyPGf7k/tribute-page-Screenshot.png)](https://postimg.cc/1gQpdYqm)

-> This is a [freecodecamp](http://https://www.freecodecamp.org/learn/ "freecodecamp") assignments.
+> This is a [freecodecamp](http://https://www.freecodecamp.org/learn/ "freecodecamp") assignment.
 All the projects and contact details given are **not real**.